tbricks/itiviti-cpp-analyzer/README.md

 * `-load path/to/libica-plugin.so`
 * `-add-plugin ica-plugin`
 * `-plugin-arg-ica-plugin checks=$CHECKS`
-* `-plugin-arg-ica-plugin no-url` - optionally disable integrating URL into check message
+* `-plugin-arg-ica-plugin no-url` - optionally disable integrating url to the check info

 `CHECKS` is the [check list](README.md#checks-list)